OU Profiles homepage Edit my profile User guide Accessibility Statement

 Research interests

 Building on her cross-cultural experiences, Wenjin's research contributes to the diversity of knowledge in leadership and organisation studies by offering non-Anglophone understandings.
 She also approaches diversity as a research field through examining workplace experiences and intersectional influences such as gender, ethnicity, and motherhood.
 She is particularly interested in using ethnographic and arts-based methods exploring context-grounded meanings and lived experiences.
-She is currently leading an Open Societal Challenge project titled 'Supporting Diverse New Motherhoods for Work Inclusion'.Through working with voluntary and community organisations, the project aims to improve the understanding and practices of supporting ethnicity motherhoods for work inclusion among employers and society.
+She is currently leading an Open Societal Challenge project titled 'Supporting Diverse New Motherhoods for Work Inclusion'.Through working with voluntary and community organisations, the project aims to improve the understanding and practices of supporting diverse motherhoods for work inclusion.
+Based on the findings of the research project and collaboration with other colleagues in FBL, Wenjin co-created the Return-to-Work Toolkit for parents and employers as part of the Mumentum campaign.

 Teaching interests